puppetlabs/relay-docs/docs/setting-up-editor.md

 # Setting up your editor for Relay

 Relay workflows are written in YAML that conforms to a particular specification.
 It can speed up the development cycle and reduce errors if your authoring environment knows about the specification, because you can get real-time validation and data type checking as you write.
-Here's how to set that up:
+Here's how to set that up.

 ## Visual Studio Code